vburlbl/cleantalk-spam-protect/readme.txt

 == Changelog ==
 = 2.57 2014-07-29 =
   * Improved anti spam protection for comments.
 The plugin now proccessing website url in the comments form.
-  * Fixed signup remove logic for approved comments.
+  * Fixed sign remove logic for approved comments.
 Previous version doesn't cut sign for comments approved via AJAX call in WordPress backend.
   * Fixed switching to SSL for comments.
 Previous version doesn't use secured connection for comments.

 = 2.56 2014-07-21 =